 BIA Issues New Precedent Decision Regarding Divisibility

-- Election Issues and Immigration #12: Immigration in the Final Presidential Debate
+- Election Issues and Immigration #7: Studying the Two Mentions of Immigration in the First Presidential Debate

 - Texas Attorney General Threatens to Amend DAPA Lawsuit to Include DACA

 - Minor Party Candidates Part Two / Election Issues and Immigration #11: Examining the Minor Party Candidates on Immigration

 - Matter of Richmond, 26 I&N Dec.
 779 (BIA 2016): Analysis of Inadmissibility Provision for False Claim to Citizenship

 - Waivers of Inadmissibility for Asylees and Refugees